 There are several types of visas available for those wishing to reside in Mexico.
 Here are a few.
 In total, my experience includes thousands of immigration processes with every scenario imaginable and at a cost lower than others.
-Plus, I have an excellent relationship with Inmigracion staff some of who are personal friends.
+Plus, I have an excellent relationship with Inmigracion staff some of whom are personal friends.

-2. In the U.S. $36 cash per person and in Canada $44.
+2. In the U.S. $44 cash per person and in Canada $58.

 5. Financials: 12 months of individual printouts for savings/investments and/or 6 months of individual bank printouts showing income and/or proof of home ownership in Mexico.
 Take as much proof of financials as possible.
 You can not have too much.
 Your name must be on your financial statements and if a joint account both names.

 6. Appointment confirmation form.

 For financial statements, if account is in both names, have both names appear on your statements.
 Mexican printouts often show 1 name on joint accounts.
 The following amounts are based on a 20 to 1 US$ and 16 to 1 C$ exchange rate.

 Children with a Permanent Resident visa between ages of 1 and 3 must renew their visa annually.
 Children over age 3 must renew every 4 years until 18.